immp16/CausalWav2Vec2/README.md

 The code is based on Pierre Orhan's implementation of *wav2vec2* and the corresponding paradigms aimed at testing the model's ability to extract auditory regularities from novel sequences.
 For more information, check out <https://github.com/PierreOrhan/>.

 # Example
 This section contains a use case of *wav2vec2* acquiring regularities in Al Roumi et al. (2023)'s algebraic-pattern detection paradigm.
-First, download both *SurpriseProbing* and *ControllStim* and install both packages:
+First, download both *SurpriseProbing* and *ControllStim* and install both packages (don't forget to install the other requirements too):

 ```
 pip install -e /pathToSurpriseProbing